Consent2Go Q&A

 Is Consent2Go a direct replacement for Operoo?

 We are attempting to avoid stating that Consent2Go is a replacement for Operoo as it is a completely different system that does some of what Operoo did.
 Some of the functions are a replacement however, the entire system is not.
 It is also a temporary replacement / stepping stone.
-Scouts Queensland has longer-term plans for a more integrated system later in 2026 that will be of enormous benefit to our members.
+Scouts Queensland has longer-term plans for a more integrated system later in 2026/early 2027 that will be of enormous benefit to our members.

 What should groups use in the meantime?

-Consent2Go should be used once profiles are live.
-Operoo access will cease at the end of January 2026.
-In the worst-case scenario paper based information via the C4's will need to be used.
+Operoo access will cease in February 2026.
+In the worst-case scenario paper-based information via the C4's will need to be used.
+Or this may be the process the formation chooses to use regardless.

 What about existing Operoo events?